Accessible Color Sequences for Data Visualization: Results

 One last consideration to take into account is the interaction between color perception and language, since the easier a color is to name, the easier it is to refer to the color in a verbal or written description \citep{Stone2003}.
 The authors of \citet{Heer2012} developed a probabilistic naming model for English based on several million crowdsourced color value--name pairs from the xkcd color survey \citep{Munroe2010}.
 In addition to naming given color values, this model can also produce color-saliency scores, which quantify the degree to which a color value can be uniquely named.
 A prototypical example of a commonly-used color name should have a high color-saliency score, while a color value that is on the transition between two commonly-used color names, e.g., halfway between pink and purple, should have a low color-saliency score.
 However, the existing model uses 153 color names, far more than the $\sim$30 distinct names commonly used by untrained subjects \citep{Derefeldt1995} or the 27 categorically-distinct regions of categorically-similar colors shown to be contained in the sRGB gamut \citep{Griffin2019}, and no attempt to merge color synonyms was made in its construction.
 As the existence of rarely-used color names or alternative color names does not affect the nameability of a color value in the same way that being on the transition between two commonly-used color names does, the large number of color names and lack of synonym merging negatively affects that usefulness of the existing model's color-saliency metric.
 To remedy these shortcomings, the model was modified to merge color synonyms and remove rarely-used color names based on the Hellinger distance \citep{LeCam2000} between color-name probability distributions, a process that is described in Appendix~\appcolornames.
-The revised model was then used to score each of the previously-generated color sets, and the color-saliency scores were found not to correlate with the neural-network color-set scores.
-Final color-set scores were calculated by multiplicatively combining the neural-network color-set scores with the color-saliency scores, and the highest-scoring color sets with six, eight, and ten colors by this metric were selected as the final result.
-The ten highest-scored and ten lowest-scored color sets with six, eight, and ten colors by this metric are shown in \figurename~\ref{fig:bestworstsets}.
+The revised model was then used to score each of the previously-generated color sets, resulting in score ranges of [0.29, 0.76], [0.32, 0.71], [0.34, 0.69], for six, eight, and ten colors, respectively.